DininduSenanayake/BIOSCI701-NeSI_Jupyter_Login/1_Access_NeSI_platforms/1_Access_TrainingVM_via_LocalTerminal/README.md

->Accessing NeSI HPC services via following method is not required for this course
+>Accessing NeSI HPC services via following method is not required for this course but we encouarge you to understand the process Or try it your self

 <p align="center"><img  src="/img/local_lander_mahuika.png" alt="drawing" width="1100"/></p>

 1. Type `ssh myusername@lander.nesi.org.nz` on yout local terminal (replace `myusername` with your **NeSI username**).